Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Conclusion

 \section{Conclusion}

-The strong nonlinear coupling between electromagnetic (EM) waves and photocarriers in optoelectronic devices calls for a time-domain numerical approach.
-A crucial step in the time-domain simulation is calculating the carrier generation rate from the optical EM fields.
-Because of the low-frequency EM field radiation from the photocurrents, the Poynting vector-based generation model overestimates the carrier generation and leads to an unsaturated carrier density.
+The strong nonlinear coupling between electromagnetic fields and photocarriers in optoelectronic devices calls for a time-domain numerical scheme.
+An important step in time-domain simulations is the calculation of the carrier generation rate from the electromagnetic fields.
+The Poynting vector-based model overestimates the carrier generation because the Poynting vector includes the power flux density of the low-frequency fields generated by the photocurrents.
+This leads to a feedback loop where the overestimated generation rate results in stronger low-frequency fields, which in return increase the generation rate even more.
+Eventually, solution for carrier densities becomes inaccurate or even divergent when the low-frequency fields are strong.

-This work proposes a material absorption-based generation rate model.
-First, the optoelectronic material is modeled with the Lorentz dispersion model with poles reside in the optical frequency region.
-Then, the carrier generation rate is calculated using the instantaneous optical absorption expressed in terms of the polarization current density.
-The ADE method for the Lorentz dispersion model is formulated such that the generation rate contributed by each Lorentz pole is updated efficiently in the time integration.
-PCD examples show that the proposed model is more accurate than the Poynting vector-based model and is stable even when the generated low-frequency component is strong.
-This model can be used for time-domain simulations of a wide range of optoelectronic devices, e.g., solar cells, photosensors, and photodetectors.
-Moreover, as the generation rate corresponding to each Lorentz pole can be calculated independently, a wideband simulation can be performed in the time domain using a multipole Lorentz model.
+In this work, an optical absorption-based generation rate model is formulated.
+First, the optoelectronic material is represented using the Lorentz dispersion model with poles in the optical frequency range.
+The auxiliary equation, which represents the Lorentz dispersion model in the time domain, is integrated together with the Maxwell and the drift-diffusion equations to update the polarization current density.
+The polarization current density is used to calculate the instantaneous optical absorption, which is then used to calculate the generation rate.
+The numerical examples involving photoconductive devices show that the proposed approach is more accurate than the Poynting vector-based scheme and is stable even when the generated low-frequency fields are strong.

+The method developed in this work can be used for time-domain simulations of a wide range of optoelectronic devices, including solar cells, photosensors, and photodetectors.
+The generation rate corresponding to each Lorentz pole can be calculated independently.
+This allows for wideband simulations, for example for characterization of photovoltaic devices, to be performed in the time domain using a multipole Lorentz model.